-- Maximise learning and skills for all to create a prosperous, thriving, resilient Blaenau Gwent; - Respond to the nature and climate crisis and enable connected communities; - An ambitious and innovative council delivering quality services at the right time and in the right place; and - Empowering and supporting communities to be safe, independent and resilient.
+- Maximise learning and skills for all to create a prosperous, thriving, resilient Blaenau Gwent; - .
+Respond to the nature and climate crisis and enable connected communities. - An ambitious and innovative council delivering quality services at the right time and in the right place; and - Empowering and supporting communities to be safe, independent and resilient.

 These objectives are to be delivered by the Council in the medium to long term and therefore will not be fully implemented within this short timeframe.
 The Self-Assessment provides an assessment of service delivery throughout 2023/24 that contribute to these objectives.
-Detailed assessments of service delivery are included throughout the document on pages 20 to 68.